FagbohunSolomon9/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 a script that lists all local variables and environment variables, and functions a script that creates a new local variable a script that creates a new global variable
+Every addition to true knowledge is an addition to human power